green-coding-solutions/documentation/content/en/docs/installation/minimum-system-requirements.md

 At least an SSE2-compatible processor is required;
 For macOS a 64bit-compatible Intel processor (Core2Duo or newer) or an M1 ARM or newer is required.

+The CPU must have at least **two physical threads** available (in case of SMT / Hyperthreading it should be 4 threads).

 ### Memory

 - 1 GB